Skip Navigation

 Freshwater East Caravan and Motorhome Club Site

 Freshwater East Caravan and Motorhome Club site is located within the Pembrokeshire Coast National Park.
 The site is flanked by trees on one side with a mix of grass and hardstanding tiered pitch areas to choose from.
-There is a total of 142 pitches (some seasonal), 77 hardstanding, all with 16 amp electricity hook-ups.
-There are four pitches for tents.
+There is a total of 142 pitches (some seasonal), 11 are serviced, 48 grass and the rest are hardstanding all with 16 amp electricity hook-ups.
 The beach and the Pembroke Coastal Path are just a few minutes’ walk.
 This is an excellent area for walking with magnificent cliff views and birdwatching.
 You will find Saint David’s, the smallest cathedral city, well worth a visit.
+No arrivals before 1.00pm.

 South Wales Touring Park